 If you're not a fan of banana, you can replace them with pumpkin puree, mashed sweet potatoes, mashed peaches or even carrots.
 All would be delicious in this recipe.

 Oats are gluten free, but there is a high chance for contamination during growing and processing.
-For that reason, you will want to purchase certified gluten free oats if you're following a gluten free diet.

 I also recommend working quickly to combine the ingredients after pouring them out of the blender.
 The baking powder starts working right away and the oats can become stodgy if they go into the oven quickly.

-Other banana recipes to consider:
+More oatmeal recipes to consider:

 If you try this recipe, please leave a 🌟🌟🌟🌟🌟 star rating and let me know how you liked it in the comments below.